Burlington Artificial Grass Installation Services

 Material Safety Standards & Environmental Considerations for Artificial Grass Products

 Artificial grass products in Massachusetts must meet strict safety and environmental standards.
-Materials must contain lead <90 ppm and comply with VOC limits.
+Materials must contain lead content <90 ppm and comply with VOC emission limits.
 Certifications such as ASTM F1951 (impact attenuation), ASTM F1292 (playground safety), and CPSC compliance are required for play areas.
 Independent testing for heavy metals, emissions, and off-gassing is recommended.
-UV stability is essential for Zones 5b–7a.
-Infill options include crumb rubber (noted for 150–180°F surface temps), sand, and organic alternatives like coconut fiber or cork.
-Worker safety during installation requires PPE, including gloves, respirators, and eye protection.
-Always consult the U.S. Consumer Product Safety Commission for the latest guidelines.
+Products should have UV stability ratings suitable for Zones 5b–7a and meet fire resistance standards.
+Infill safety is critical: crumb rubber can reach 150–180°F; organic alternatives (coconut fiber, cork, rice hulls) and sand are preferred for lower heat retention.
+Installers must use PPE (gloves, respirators, eye protection) to ensure worker safety.

 Burlington Public Health Department